 In sales, you learn to use your best closing arguments to close the deal.
 Insecurity and fear are the closing tools for Western religion.
 Are you a customer?

 There are many kinds of fear.
 There is a fear of failure, rejection, abandonment, and loss of relationships.
 But nothing tops the fear of death.
 Facing this insecurity brings about the existential crisis we know as the “dark night of the soul.”
 It can be a doorway to a spiritual awakening.
 But religion turns these fears into a cash flow jackpot.

 Buying Insecurity and Fear?

 Western Organized Religion specializes in making promises that prey upon our basic fear of death.
 These are the religions of Semitic origin, Judaism, Christianity, and Islam.
 These are the rebranding of the mystery religions from Egyptian, Babylonian, Persian, and Assyrian.
 Together they have over 5 billion followers.
 As a result, they influence many cultures.

 The Abrahamic religions(1) perfected the selling strategy of substituting the afterlife for the existential fear of death.
 They saw how the ancient mystery religions capitalized on the brainwashing techniques to trigger our deepest fears.
-Selling the superstition of the afterlife preys on our insecurity and fear death and the unknown.
+Selling the superstition of the afterlife preys on our insecurity and fear of death and the unknown.
 It is a real money-maker.
 It is the ideal product because there are never any customer complaints.
 People cannot dispute the promises of the afterlife.
 It’s also a good closing tool for retention.
 You don’t want to lose your place in heaven.
 Worse yet, you don’t want to end up in hell.